rocky/python-uncompyle6/README.rst

 decompiling Python's control flow.
 In some cases we can detect an erroneous decompilation and report that.

-Python support is strongest in Python 2 for 2.7 and drops off as you get further away from that.
-Support is also probably pretty good for python 2.3-2.4 since a lot of the goodness of early the version of the decompiler from that era has been preserved (and Python compilation in that era was minimal)
+Python support is pretty good for Python 2

 There is some work to do on the lower end Python versions which is more difficult for us to handle since we don't have a Python